weibaohui/blazork8s/Readme.md

 * √ [OpenAI](https://openai.com/)
 * √ [One-API](https://github.com/songquanpeng/one-api) same as OpenAI

-Modify the appsettings.json in the BlazorApp directory or /app/ directory of the image.
+Modify the `appsettings.json` in the BlazorApp directory or `/app/appsettings.json`  in the image.

 ```
   "AI": {